Quantum chaos measures for Floquet dynamics: Discussion

-For non-integrable hamiltonian dynamics, in general $H$ is the only constant of motion and the classical motion fills a $2n-1$ dimensional submanifold in phase space.
-This case is not as well studied but the Wigner function is expected to also delocalise over this hypersurface.
-It would be interesting to explicitly evaluate the Wigner function for specific quantum maps, for which the results of this paper may be helpful, and study these aspects of the dynamics in detail.
-This will help in better understanding the quantum analogue of the classical KAM theory for the integrable to non-integrable transition.

-One measure of chaos that we did not study here is quantum complexity \cite{qch}.
-In the chaotic regime this is expected to increase linearly with time before saturating and it would be insightful to calculate it for this simple model.
-It should also be interesting to study other simple Floquet systems where some analytical computations are feasible, and at least some measures of chaos can be computed exactly and used to investigate the classical to quantal and regular to chaotic transition \cite{ong}.
+One measure of chaos that we did not study here is quantum circuit complexity \cite{qch}.
+In the chaotic regime this is expected to increase linearly with time before saturating and it should be insightful to calculate it for the simple models considered in this paper.
+The study of Krylov Complexity for Floquet dynamics was recently undertaken in \cite{KC}.
+It should also be interesting to study other simple Floquet systems where similar analytical computations are feasible, and the chaos measures can be computed and used to investigate the classical to quantum as well as the regular to chaotic transition.